 - Required sending the unit back to Slovenia at my expenses.

 - Didn’t fix most of the issues.

 Things would have been a lot easier if Seltron had made a provision for on-site upgrade (e.g. via RS232 if not USB).

 I mentioned at the beginning that the product had been phased out (apparently it had already been so when I bought it, as they told me later on), and I have to point out that I did reach out to Seltron before making the purchase, asking them information about this controller.
 They didn’t mention it was a deprecated product then, and it was still being sold by their local distributor.

 They also have entirely removed all information about the Promatic D20 controller from their english website now, including documentation and user manuals (for convenience I provide them here in English/German and French).
 This is really bad practice for devices that will typically remain in use for many years after they have been phased out: these are not the kind of devices people upgrade yearly.

 Overall, this shows a fairly low level of care for aftermarket support: suggesting that the only fix to clearly identified (and relatively easy to fix) problems is to entirely replace the device with a newer one because “development of this product has stopped” is simply not realistic nor does it show much concern about consumer satisfaction, durability or even sustainable development.

 These are some of the most significant problems I encountered with this product.
 In the end, I had to replace this device due to the broken/missing features (as described above), and due to the insufficient support from the company.

-I currently cannot recommend Seltron’s products and I have replaced this controller with a custom-designed one which I document here.
+As such, I currently cannot recommend the Seltron Promatic D20 or any Seltron’s products and I have replaced this controller with a custom-designed one which I document here.